 By Steve Pociask, American Consumer Institute

-Steve Pociask is president and CEO of the American Consumer Institute, a nonprofit educational and research organization.
-For more information on the Institute, visit www.TheAmericanConsumer.Org, or follow us on Twitter @ConsumerPal.
+Steve Pociask is president and CEO of the American Consumer Institute, a nonprofit research organization.
+For more information about the Institute, visit www.TheAmericanConsumer.org or follow us on Twitter @ConsumerPal.